SEB-Core/mongoose-recipes/README.md

 <br>

-`nodemon` is a dev tool that automatically restarts your server when it detects changes in your files.
-To use `nodemon`, you'll need to install it globally on your system (if you have not already):
+[nodemon](https://www.npmjs.com/package/nodemon) is a dev tool that automatically restarts your server when it detects changes in your files.
+To use `nodemon`, it's best to install it globally on your system (if you have not already):

 ```sh
 npm install -g nodemon